Hedge Fund Investor Relations Specialists

 Employers

-Today, there are approximately 16,000 hedge funds in the world.
+Today, there are more than 30,000 hedge funds in the world.
 Many U.S.-based firms are headquartered in New York and other cities on the East Coast, Chicago, Dallas, and Los Angeles, although firms can be found in nearly every state.
 Many top U.S. firms have offices in foreign countries.
-For example, Sculptor Capital Management (the 25th-largest firm by assets under management as of June 30, 2019, according to Pensions & Investments) has offices in New York, and overseas in London, Hong Kong, and Shanghai.
+For example, Brookfield Asset Management (the 31st-largest firm by assets under management as of December 31, 2022, according to Pensions & Investments) has operations in more than 30 countries on five continents.

 Starting Out